ameerwald/cds_vis_exam_assignment2/README.md

 | Data      | Empty, data is imported in the script
 | Models  | Saved models for the logistic regression and neural network classifiers
 | Out  | Classification Reports, one for each classifier
-| Src  | Py scripts, one for each classifer and one for preprocessing the data
+| Src  | Py scripts, one for each classifier and one for preprocessing the data
 | Utils  | Preprocessing script with utility functions

 ## To run the scripts